 During my travels, I focused on following my grandmother’s 17 years of stateless.
-She was without citizenship from the time that Germany invaded Czechoslovakia on March 15, 1939 until she became an American citizen in November of 1956.
+She was without citizenship from the time that Germany invaded Czechoslovakia in 1939 until she became an American citizen in 1956.
 The pictures below take you to some of the places she lived during that time; there are snapshots of her life and my own.
 The black and white images are from her archive and the colored photographs are mine.

 The images below spans nearly 100 years.